 The duties of a graduate assistant may include:

-To be eligible to receive an assistantship, a student must be enrolled for a minimum of 6 credits during the semester of the assistantship or be actively conducting research.
+To be eligible to receive an assistantship, a student must be a full-time student in their first or second year of the program.

 Assistantships are awarded on a semester basis and recipients are selected on a competitive basis based on GPA by the Program Director in consultation with the faculty.
 The number of assistantships available in any given academic year and the stipend to be awarded to each graduate assistant is determined by the Program Director in consultation with the Provost.
 The decision of the Program Director regarding award recipients is final and is not subject to appeal.